 From this date local authorities assume a share of the liability for refunding ratepayers who have successfully appealed against the rateable value of their properties on the rating list.
 This includes amounts paid over to central government in respect of 2012/13 and prior years.
 Consequently the Council considers it necessary to make a provision to cover its share of the repayments likely to be made.
-The provision is based on the expected success rate of appeals recorded by the Valuation Office at 31st March 2021 relating to appeals raised against charges up to 31st March 2017 and, for charges after this date, on an estimated reduction on the rating list based on historical experience, together with other known likely reductions.
-It has been classified as short term to reflect the estimated time until settlement.
+For appeals up to 31st March 2017 (2010 list), the provision is based on an expected success rate of appeals submitted at 31st March 2017 and an estimated reduction in rateable value.